-If you’re the victim of a crime when you were taking drugs, and you don’t tell us but it comes out later, it might affect any future court case.
-You might be seen as a less reliable witness or victim because you kept information back.
-But you will have a chance to explain why you did this.
+If you were the victim of a crime when you were taking drugs, and you don’t tell us but it comes out later, it might affect any future court case.
+You might be seen as a less reliable witness or victim because you kept information back, but you'll be able to explain why you did this.

-You won’t be arrested for using drugs while having sex; if you admit to criminal offences (e.g. supply of drugs, committing rape or other sexual offences) you’ll be arrested.
+You won’t be arrested for using drugs while having sex; if you admit to criminal offences (for example, supply of drugs, committing rape or other sexual offences) you’ll be arrested.

-If you work with children or vulnerable adults (as an employee or volunteer) we might tell them you have been arrested, but this depends on the offence and other things.
+If you work with children or vulnerable adults (as an employee or volunteer) we might tell them you've been arrested, but this depends on the offence and other things.
 This is called a disclosure.

 There’s no set list of jobs or types of jobs that will trigger us telling your employer, or an organisation where you volunteer, if you’re arrested.
-Instead, the police have the power to decide what information to disclose, and to who – this is under the Common Law Police Disclosure (CLPD) scheme.
+Instead, we have the power to decide what information to disclose, and who to – this is under the Common Law Police Disclosure (CLPD) scheme.

-If you’re in a job or voluntary role that involves being in a position of trust or responsibility with the public, then the police will definitely think about making a disclosure.
+If you’re in a job or voluntary role that involves being in a position of trust or responsibility with the public, we'll definitely think about making a disclosure.
 The decision will be based on:

 your job/type of work